stat6250-w18/course-questions-wiki/week-01/README.md

 When you have a question, what are some of the suggestions that is recommended in order for you to find an answer?

 <h3>Problem 1 Answer</h3>
 *The syllabus provides many resources including BlackBoard.
-There is a Q&A board in Slack, Office Hours, Google Hangouts or via Email.*
+There is a Q&A board in Slack, Office Hours, Google Hangouts or via Email*

 <h3>Problem 2</h3>
 When approaching this course, what type of mindset is recommended in order for students to become successful?